If you need more information or you have a general question, call us at 392-2077 ... or click here.

 • If your child attends a licensed day care in Delaware, you must fill out the top portion of this form and give it to us to complete.

-• Delaware public and private schools are required to collect a doctor's form for each high school student involved in school sports.
+• Delaware schools must collect a doctor's form for each high school student involved in school sports.
 Please fill in as much information as possible (such as the child's name, address etc.) before bringing it to us for signing.
+(This form is updated for 2016 and after.)

 • Diaper rash is not serious, but can be annoying - even painful!
 Here is some help.